I reviewed this book in exchange for an online copy of the book from the author.

 I found the plethora of female characters in this novel interesting to follow.
-From Jane’s ‘wayward’, romantic friend Andriana, to Anne, Jane’s step-Grandmother, who is only a few years older than herself, these women represented the women of the nineteenth century, and the struggles they had to face.
+From Jane’s ‘wayward’, romantic friend Andriana, to Anne, Jane’s step-Grandmother, who is only a few years older than herself.
+These women represented the real women of the nineteenth century, and the struggles they had to face.

 I also liked the historical aspect of this novel.
 All of the events in Jane’s life were interesting to me, as a history student, and the description of this world of deportment lessons, debutante balls and dinner parties, were fascinating to me.
 When Jane went on her travels to places such as Paris, I also enjoyed hearing about places that I have visited myself, and this added a personal touch to the diaries.

-Andriana appears only briefly, and it would have been great if Hurst had gone into more detail on her story, as her romance with Dmitri, and the Greek turmoil, sounds so interesting, and it was a shame that their story was only briefly mentioned.
+Andriana appears only briefly, and it would have been great if Hurst had gone into more detail on her story, as her romance with Dmitri, and the Greek turmoil, sounds so interesting.
+It was a shame that their story was only briefly mentioned.

 Of course, it would be unrealistic to suggest that a young woman would spend hours detailing every event, but for the reader I thought this book was lacking in sufficient depth, and so it took me a bit to properly get into the story.

-However, this was an interesting read for any history lover, and it’s well worth researching and showing an interest in women who had a rich and vibrant life, often breaking boundaries that society now takes for granted.
+However, this was an interesting read for any history lover.
+It’s well-worth researching and showing an interest in women who had a rich and vibrant life, often breaking boundaries that society now takes for granted.

 The fact that Jane was judged for her numerous lovers also offers a link between attitudes towards women in society then, and now.
 Jane experiences the modern day attitude of ‘slut-shaming,’ and it’s interesting to see how little society has changed in the imbalance between attitudes towards men and women.

 Thank you again to the author for letting me read and review this book for my blog!

 What do you think of my review of ‘Jane Digby’?
 Do you think you’ll check it out?
 What do you think of historical fiction?

 Happy reading x